Wind and Truth: Plot

 Adolin and Shallan return to Urithiru and part ways.
 Shallan goes to Narak, where the Ghostbloods have fled the tower.
 Adolin reports the threat at Azimir to his father.
 Cultivation reveals to Dalinar that Honor's power is hidden in the spiritual realm.
 Wit learns that loopholes had been inserted into the contract, allowing entire countries to be captured via their capitals, violating Rayse's promise not to exploit the wording of the contract.
 Jasnah departs to Thaylenah to aid Fen, Sigzil leads Bridge Four at the Shattered Plains, and Adolin departs to Azir to hold off Odium's forces.
 Dalinar and Navani open a portal that allows them access to the spiritual realm.

-Shallan arrives at Narak and learns that a former ally has already captured Kalak.
-Mraize and Iyatil escape via Shadesmar and Sja-anat's spren using an Anti-Stormlight weapon.
+Shallan arrives at Narak and learns that a former ally has captured Kalak.
+Mraize and Iyatil fled to Shadesmar and Sja-anat's spren using an Anti-Stormlight weapon.
 Shallan returns to Urithiru and seeks aid from Renarain and Rlain to stop the Ghostbloods.
 Shallan's group of Lightweavers and the Ghostbloods arrive at the spot where Dalinar and Navani open the perpendicularity.
-Mraize tosses the Anti-Stormlight dagger into the portal, breaking the perpendicularity and shattering the room.
+Mraize tosses the Anti-Stormlight dagger into the portal, breaking the perpendicularity, causing the portal to shut closed.

 Kaladin and Szeth arrive at Shinovar.
 Szeth reveals that an Unmade, known as the Voice, has corrupted his people, and the Honorblades are kept within the monasteries after the Heralds abandoned their Oathpact.
 Ishar approaches Kaladin and Syl and tasks Kaladin with helping Szeth restore his homeland.
 El permanently destroys Jezrien's soul.
 Odium offers him to conquer the Shatter Plains and plans to unleash Dai-Gonarthis to ravage Dalinar's troops.
 He meets up with Cultivation and observes all the deities across the Cosmere before parting ways.